English Language and Literature

 Lit and Rhet Home | Program | Faculty | Courses | Declare your English major

 The Literature and Rhetoric degree brings together the dual strengths of the UWaterloo Department of English.
 It provides a structured course of study to train you in both disciplines and considerable freedom in exploring your own interests.

 In studying literature and literary theory, you will be grounded in the traditions of British, Canadian, American, and Postcolonial literatures.
 In studying Rhetoric and Professional Writing, you will explore the history and theory of rhetoric, the nature of professional writing and information design, and digital media.

-Literature and Rhetoric is one of three majors offered by the English department.
+Literature and Rhetoric is one of four majors offered by the English department.

 Students can pursue their literature and rhetoric major via a four-year honours degree or a four-year general degree, and can choose a co-op option that combines academic study with work placement.
 See the Literature and Rhetoric program page for more information on the degrees and their requirements.

 Your literature and rhetoric degree will give you the opportunity to develop your knowledge and skills in both of the main areas of the department: